Paul Quarrington: Awards

 King Leary won the Stephen Leacock Award in 1988, and Whale Music won the 1989 Governor General's Award for Fiction.
 Quarrington was also nominated for the Leacock Award in 1984 for Home Game, in 1986 for The Life of Hope, in 1990 for Whale Music and in 1998 for The Boy on the Back of the Turtle.

 Galveston, published in the United States as Storm Chasers, was nominated for the prestigious Giller Prize.
 He lost to Alice Munro – which, Quarrington stated afterward, "was hard to feel upset about.
 It's like losing to Chekhov."

 In February 2008, King Leary was put forward by Dave Bidini as one of the five books considered on CBC Radio's Canada Reads.
 Bidini ultimately prevailed, and King Leary was named the book that everyone in the nation should read.

 His short film Pavane, adapted from his novel The Ravine, garnered a Remi Platinum Award Houston's WorldFest, was juried in several other US festivals, and was broadcast in Canada on Bravo!FACT Presents and CBC Television's Canadian Reflections.
 He and the creative team for ShowCase earned the CFPTA Indie Award for Comedy for the series Moose TV.

 In 2009, the Writers' Trust of Canada awarded Quarrington its Matt Cohen Prize for a distinguished lifetime contribution to Canadian literature.

 On June 10, 2010, Quarrington was posthumously awarded an honorary Doctorate of Letters by Nipissing University.
 His daughter Carson accepted the award on his behalf.

+In 2014, the city of Toronto named an ice rink and water feature in Sherbourne Common after Quarrington.